LIBRARY & ARCHIVE

 - The costume archive: A selection of costumes created by Jenny Tiramani for the Globe's original practices productions, using carefully researched and reproduced Elizabethan techniques.

 - The institutional archive: Correspondence, administrative papers and photographs documenting the decades of planning, persistence, and enthusiasm that led to the reconstruction of Shakespeare's Globe as a fully functioning performance space.

 Access to the Library and Archives is by appointment only.
-To make an appointment, please email the librarian or archivist.
+To make an appointment, please contact us by email.

 Special arrangements are in place for access to and quotation from the deposited collections.

 While we are very happy to advise researchers on resources available, we cannot undertake research on behalf of users.